-From the Certified Planner Board of Standards: “Most people think all financial planners are “certified,” but this isn’t true.
-Just about anyone can use the title “financial planner.”
-The CFP Board benefits the public by independently certifying financial planners.
-Although the CFP Board does not guarantee their work, CFP® professionals have met rigorous qualifications for financial planning.
-Only those who have fulfilled CFP Board’s rigorous requirements can call themselves a CFP® professional.
+From the Certified Planner Board of Standards: “Most people think all financial planners are ‘certified,’ but this isn’t true.
+Just about anyone can use the title ‘financial planner.’
+CFP Board benefits the public by independently certifying financial planners.
+Although CFP Board does not guarantee their work, CFP® professionals have met rigorous qualifications for financial planning.
+Only those who have fulfilled CFP Board’s rigorous requirements can call themselves a CFP® professional.”

-As part of their certification, CFP® professionals commit to high ethical standards.
-Moreover, a CFP® professional must acquire several years of experience related to delivering financial planning services to clients and pass the comprehensive CFP® Certification Exam before they can call themselves a CFP® professional.
+“As part of their certification, CFP® professionals commit to high ethical standards.
+Moreover, a CFP® professional must acquire several years of experience related to delivering financial planning services to clients and pass the comprehensive CFP® Certification Exam before they can call themselves a CFP® professional.”

-Typically, once you’ve been paired with a financial coach, the “engagement” lasts from a few weeks to a few months.
-There are usually four sessions, each about 90 minutes.
-Everyone’s situation is different and some are more motivated than others.
+Typically, once you’ve been paired with one of our financial coaches, the “engagement” lasts from a few weeks to a few months.
+Most sessions are 90 minutes.
+Every person’s situation is different, and some are more motivated than others.
 We do work at your pace, allowing for extra time for those caring for young children, experiencing health issues, or in the process of relocating.
 Your financial coach does not do the work for you but rather guides you through the maze of things to do following the loss of a spouse.

 We rely on Zoom technology to connect with our widowed clients.
 You will be sent an invitation with a passcode to log on with your coach on the day and time of your mutually agreed upon appointment.
-You can join the zoom coaching session from a personal computer (pc), laptop, iPad, or mobile phone.
-The bigger your device’s screen the better experience you’ll have.
+You can join the zoom coaching session from a personal computer, laptop, iPad or mobile phone.
+The bigger your device’s screen the better your experience will be.
 But we’ve coached widows over the phone, too.
-You will receive our guidebook, at no charge, and together with your coach you will work through the guidebook session after session.
+You will receive our guidebook, at no charge, and together with a coach you will work through the guidebook session after the virtual session.

 The wonderful thing about our virtual coaching sessions is that you can invite family and/or friends from anywhere in the world to join you.
-This is a huge advantage for clients who do not have family members living nearby.
-We highly encourage inviting a trusted family member or friend to join you during your sessions.
-“Two heads are better than one” is certainly true following the loss of a spouse.
+This is a huge advantage for widows who do not have family members or friends living nearby.
+We highly encourage surrounding yourself with loving family and friends during this most difficult time.